mishbah/Diving-into-ES2015/README.md

 keyword, which `hoists` the variable assignment to the top of the execution, whereas the `const` keyword does not do this.

+TODO - talk about the temporal dead zone

 ## Let

-The `let` keyword assignment has been around for some time, but with ES2015 it has some new features associated with it.
-It has been said that `let` is the new `var`, but not because they are the same thing.
-The `let` keyword now defines a block scoped variable, just like const.
+The `let` keyword defines a block scoped variable, just like const, however you *can* reassign to a variable declared with 'let'.
 It has the same properties as described above, and allows you to have finer grained control over the scoping of your variables as opposed to `var`.

 ## Wrapping up

 Constants are great to use in most cases.
-Use `let` when you will need to reassign a variable for any reason, and `const` when you know it's only a single use variable.
+Use `let` when you need to reassign a variable for any reason, and `const` when you know it's only a single use variable.